 For instance, she has not met an adverb or an adjective she doesn’t love, and so as to not play favorites, she uses them with equal vigor, and far too often.
 But that is not even my main issue.
 My biggest grouse is the amount of repetition in this book.
 It’s borderline embarrassing!

-Firstly, there are only 3 responses that Ana’s vocabulary consists –
+Firstly, there are only 3 responses that are present in Ana’s vocabulary –

 ‘Oh my’ – for something good,